zombieeboy/zombieeboy/README.md

 <summary>byi ! ⛧ </summary>
 My Spelling isn't very good, sorry about that <br>

-  -I make Kms jokes, as well as say slurs i CAN reclaim <br>
+  I make Kms jokes, as well as say slurs i CAN reclaim <br>

-  -I can, and will be annoying/embarassing to be around so let me know to tone it down and i'll stop. <br>
+  I can, and will be annoying/embarassing to be around so let me know to tone it down and i'll stop. <br>

-  - I'm usually AFK, so please W2I!
+I'm usually AFK, so please W2I!

-  - i am a satanist, christians iwec because all of you are INSUFFERABLE.
+i am a satanist, christians iwec because all of you are INSUFFERABLE.

 </details>